DorkOrc/Minecraft-Base64-Tool/README.md

 ## Limitations

 - This heavily uses the new "macro" features in Minecraft 1.20.2, so will not work in any prior version.
+- Due to size limitations, the encoding array is stored inside an item in an armor stand within a structure.
+This structure is used only during load / reload of this datapack.
+The armorstand is instantly killed off once the encoding array is placed into stroage preventing any chunk-corruption issues.

+### Encoding
+- This library might require at least 3GB of RAM allocated to be able to encode a string, this is to allow a large array for the fastest encoding possible.

+### Decoding
 - This currently only decodes ASCII characters so, despite reading 8 bits for each character, extended ASCII characters will be ignored.
 - Characters with an encoding value less than 32 will be ignored.
 This includes newlines and horizontal tabs.
 - If the length of the underlying binary value is not divisible by 8, any left over digits will be ignored.